I’m a Washington local with insights into the absolute best things to on Vashon Island!

 Grab a couple of pastries or enjoy their rotating Mediterranean-influenced brunch plates with seasonal ingredients.
 Adjacent to the cafe is the bar, open on select evenings for delicious drinks, trivia, live music, and other events.

 The interior of the cafe is charming and eclectic, equipped with two expansive rooms with tables, couches, and other cozy seating options.
 There’s also a patio out back for warmer days when you want to enjoy your food among fresh flowers and greenery.

-Vashon Island’s downtown is full of fantastic restaurants, art galleries, and shops, so it makes sense that wandering the downtown area is one of the top things to do on Vashon Island.
+Vashon Island’s downtown is full of fantastic restaurants, art galleries, and shops.
+It makes sense that wandering the downtown area is one of the top things to do on Vashon Island, Washington.

 While exploring, make sure to check out Giraffe, a store that sells hundreds of fair trade goods from around the world.
 Plant lovers should go to the Herban Bloom gift shop for all manner of botanical gifts, or to take home a gorgeous bouquet.

 Visit Raven’s Nest for contemporary native art and other treasures, then grab a bite to eat at Earthen Bistro for a delicious dining experience.
 There are many other unique specialty shops, breweries, and restaurants specializing in Hispanic and Asian cuisine so you can easily stay busy on a visit downtown.

 Drink craft beer in an unpretentious brewery.

 Both of Vashon’s breweries are located downtown off of Vashon Highway and are worth visiting if you’re a craft beer enthusiast.